 This page provides an overview of the steps Alaska is taking to prepare for the impacts of climate change.

-On September 14, 2007, Governor Sarah Palin created the Alaska Climate Change Sub-Cabinet in order to advise the Office of the Governor in preparing and implementing a climate change strategy for the state (Administrative Order No. 238).
-The Sub-Cabinet consisted of commissioners from five state agencies: Commerce, Community and Economic Development; Environmental Conservation; Natural Resources; Fish and Game; and Transportation and Public Facilities.
-The administrative order directed the Sub-Cabinet to develop recommendations designed to help communities prepare for the anticipated impacts of climate change and to guide Alaska’s participation in efforts to address the causes of climate change.
+On September 14, 2007, Governor Sarah Palin established the Alaska Climate Change Sub-Cabinet in order to advise the Office of the Governor in preparing and implementing a climate change strategy for the state (Administrative Order No. 238).
+The Sub-Cabinet included commissioners from five state agencies and was tasked with developing recommendations designed to help communities prepare for the anticipated impacts of climate change and to guide Alaska’s participation in efforts to address the causes of climate change.
+An Adaptation Advisory Group was responsible for developing recommendations to address impacts of climate change in Alaska, and submitted its recommendations to the Sub-Cabinet on January 27, 2010.
+The final 2010 plan, Alaska’s Climate Change Strategy: Addressing Impacts in Alaska (Strategy), recommends a variety of steps to address the current and anticipated impacts of climate change.

 |Resource Name||Resource Type||Date|